Create a Website Account - Manage notification subscriptions, save form progress and more.

 Fill out a Freedom of Information Request

-The Palatine Fire Department offers American Heart Association CPR, First Aid, Babysitting, and Fire Extinguisher classes to groups only.
-We do not have standing monthly classes.
-Class cost varies.
-Click here for our 2021 Class Cost Rates.
+The Palatine Fire Department offers group American Heart Association CPR, First Aid, Babysitting, and Fire Extinguisher classes.
+Class cost varies Click here for Class Cost Rates.

 Call the Fire Department at 847-202-6340 with the information you would like included (ie. garage door code, lock box location etc.) We will enter it into our secure system so there is no delay in gaining entry into your home.